diagraph-de/ResmarkApi/README.md

     Update the printer ID, IP address, and optional folder name in the `Program.cs` file:
     ```csharp
-    string printerId = "Printer123";
+    var printerUID = "02fd";
-    string ipAddress = "192.168.1.100";
+    var ipAddress = "192.168.174.225";
-    string folderName = "/messages"; // Optional
+    var folderName = "/";
     ResmarkAPI resmarkAPI = new ResmarkAPI(printerId, ipAddress, folderName);
     ```

 2. **Run the Demo Program**:

-    Execute the application to see various API functionalities in action.
+    Execute the application with visual studio to see various API functionalities in action.
 Use the following command:
-    ```bash
-    dotnet run
-    ```

     The program will demonstrate:
     - Retrieving messages
     - Printing an XML message